sst/sst/www/docs/learn/render-queries.md

 import ChangeText from "@site/src/components/ChangeText";

-Now that the comments have been added to our GraphQL API, we are ready to connect it to our React frontend.
+Let's now add the comments feature to our frontend React app.

-Let's start by updating our homepage first to show how many comments each article has.
-To do this we need to update the query our frontend is making to our GraphQL API.
+We'll start by updating our homepage to show the number of comments in each article.
+To do this, we need to update the GraphQL query the homepage is making.

 <ChangeText>